-For many years I have worked with a diversity of organizations and many professions to develop and deliver coaching and training programs tailored to their unique goals and intentions; better interpersonal communication, leadership, health and wellbeing, stress reduction, enhanced teamwork.
+For many years I have worked with a diversity of organizations and folks in an array of professions to develop and deliver coaching and training programs tailored to their unique goals and intentions; better interpersonal communication, leadership, health and wellbeing, stress reduction, enhanced teamwork.

-My unique quality as a coach and trainer is to work with each group in a relevant and tailored way to find the elemental qualities of balance, communication, and interpersonal relationships that move an organization toward it mission.
-My work as a Peach Corps Volunteer, corporate work from shift worker to executive, and decode of government service provide a broad, empathic background for serving you.
+My unique quality as a coach and trainer is to work with each group in a relevant and tailored way to find the elemental qualities of balance, communication, and interpersonal relationships that move an organization forward in its mission.
+My work as a Peach Corps Volunteer, corporate employee from shift worker to executive, and a decade of government service provide a broad, empathic background for serving you and your organization.
 Below is a sampling of my programs.
 Contact me if you would like to learn more.